Easy Pesto Palmiers

 - 1 tablespoon water

 - Place puff pastry on sheet of parchment.
-Roll into a 12 x 12 square (mine was Dufour and probably could have been rolled even larger).
+Roll into a 12 x 12 square.
 Lift up puff pastry to dust the parchment under the pastry with Parmesan.
 Repeat on other side to make sure the bottom of the puff pastry is all coated with Parmesan.

 - Spread pesto within ½ inch of the puff pastry using spatula.
 With your spatula lightly draw a line across the center of the pesto, from top to bottom.
 Carefully roll up one side to the middle line, then the other.
 Cover with plastic wrap and chill for at least 15 minutes.

 - Cut the dough into ¼ inch slices and place onto parchment lined baking sheet.
 Combine the water and egg to make an egg wash and brush over the palmiers.

 - Bake for 8 minutes; flip and bake for another 8 minutes.
 Best eaten freshly baked.

 Yield: 12 palmiers or more, depending on size

 Total time: 40 minutes

 If you used Dufour brand puff pastry (the all butter brand I prefer), the sheet of pastry is larger than ordinary grocery store brands.
 I rolled it to approximately 12 x 15-inches, then cut it into two 12 x 7 1/2-inch pieces.
 I spread half the pesto on each of the puff pastry pieces and continued with the recipe.